 Most of these terms I have learned just from cooking and watching cooking shows.
 But for someone starting out cooking, or even some who have been cooking for years, it may be hard to know the meaning behind all of the terms in a recipe.
-I often find that the two most confused are dicing and chopping.
+I often find that the two most confused with each other are dicing and chopping.

 It doesn’t help either that the instructions on how to cut your vegetables (and sometimes other foods) are listed in the ingredients so it’s never explained in the recipe.
-Often, a recipe calls for 1 onion chopped or 2 cloves of garlic minced or 1 red bell pepper sliced.
+Often, a recipe calls for 1 onion chopped, or 2 cloves of garlic minced, or 1 red bell pepper sliced.

 Slicing is most used with large vegetables that are added to a recipe for their texture and taste.
-When you make fajitas, typically the peppers are left in strips.
+When you make fajitas, typically the peppers are left in thin strips.
 I also use slicing when we are getting things ready to make our homemade sushi since it needs to be long enough to fit in the sushi rolls.

 Recipes that ask for chopped vegetables tend to be the bigger vegetables, such as broccoli or cauliflower.
-These are the veggies that you want to be bite-sized so you can stab them with your fork or pick up easily in the meal.
+These are the veggies that you want to be bite-sized so you can stab them with your fork or pick them up easily in the meal.

 To mince something means to cut it as small as you can with a knife.
 Depending on what you are mincing, it can be difficult to do sometimes and take a while.
 This is where something such as a mincing tool comes in handy.
 The most common vegetables that need to be minced are garlic and ginger.

 Typically, the ingredients that are minced are only added for their flavor.
 You don’t want to bite into a piece of whatever you are mincing because it’s usually something that is very strong.